Mike's Home Inspector Blog

 While I pride myself on being thorough and detailed in all my inspections it is simply impossible to catch every small detail, especially when the previous owner/tenant’s belongings are still in place.
 Here are some examples of areas a home inspector generally doesn’t focus their priorities to.
 Not to say we don't look but it is rare we report on these issues:

 I make it no secret that I am big on energy efficiency and am a huge fan of Light Emitting Diode (LED) bulbs.
 Fun fact, I actually worked with LED lighting all the way back in 1998 and saw great potential in it as a High School student.
 Simply put, LED bulbs are brighter, last longer, don’t fade with age and generate very little (waste) heat.
-In fact, the very first thing I did upon moving into our home was replace almost all our (mostly incandescent) lighting with LED.
-However, this is not someone I check for because:
+In fact, the very first thing I did upon moving into our home was replace almost all our mostly incandescent lighting with LEDs.
+However, this is not something I check for because:

 Not only are cosmetic finishes excluded from a standard home inspection, but in most cases the flooring, if it isn’t brand new, almost always has defective areas.
 It can be very difficult to identify the quality of a flooring installation from look alone and in many cases new homeowners prefer to change the flooring style anyway.
 I do look out for major safety issues, especially signs of rot in the subfloor but normal wear and tear, scratches, dents etc. are normal in a lived-in home and to be expected.
 I will however point out inappropriate flooring such as carpet in bathrooms and kitchens.